Get DevOps Data into Power BI

 OData Queries

-Power BI connects to DevOps using an OData query.
+We get DevOps Data into Power BI using an OData query.
 From the first Microsoft link above it shows the query is made up of different parts.
 The first part is a path and then extras that select columns, filter the data and sort the data.

 The simplest form though is just the URL, that will bring through all the columns and all the rows of data.
 We will start with that.